SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 17 September 2024 - New feature - Admin - STaaS region registration and configuration tile [ID 40786]

-It is now possible to register your DataMiner system for STaaS through the Admin app.
+It is now possible to register your DataMiner System for STaaS through the Admin app.

 #### 17 September 2024 - Fix - Admin - Incorrect notation usage number [ID 40781]